mariusica/AutomationFinalProject/README.md

 7.Create a booking for 2 products (2 product)

-8. Filter products based on all options.
+8.Filter products based on all options.

 9.Log out